Convention on the Elimination of All Forms of Discrimination Against Women

-The Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW) is an international treaty adopted in 1979 by the United Nations General Assembly.
+The Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) is an international treaty consisting of a preamble and 30 articles that is typically known as an international bill of rights for women.
+The Convention defines forms of discrimination against women and creates an agenda to end such discrimination.
+It was adopted in 1979 by the United Nations General Assembly and was instituted on 3 September 1981, having been ratified by 189 states since.
+Acceptance of the Convention require States to commit themselves to end discrimination against women in all forms by undergoing measures such as: 1) incorporating the principle of equality of men and women in legal systems and abolishing preexisting discriminatory laws, 2) establishing courts of justice and public institutions to ensure the effective protection of women against discrimination, 3) ensuring permanent removal of all acts of discrimination against women by persons, organizations, or enterprises.

-Described as an international bill of rights for women, it was instituted on 3 September 1981 and has been ratified by 189 states.
-Over fifty countries that have ratified the Convention have done so subject to certain declarations, reservations, and objections, including 38 countries who rejected the enforcement article 29, which addresses means of settlement for disputes concerning the interpretation or application of the convention.
+Over 50 countries that have ratified the convention have done so subject to certain declarations, reservations, and objections.
+For instance, 38 of those countries rejected the enforcement of Article 29, which addresses means of settlement for disputes concerning the interpretation or application of the convention.
 Australia's declaration noted the limitations on central government power resulting from its federal constitutional system.

-The United States and Palau have signed, but not ratified the treaty.
+The United States and Palau are signatories to CEDAW, but have not ratified the treaty.
 The Holy See, Iran, Somalia, Sudan, and Tonga are not signatories to CEDAW.

-The CEDAW Chairperson position is currently held by Hilary Gbedemah.
+The CEDAW Committee Chairperson position is currently held by Ana Pelaez Narvaez.

-The Convention
+The convention

 Summary

 The convention has a similar format to the Convention on the Elimination of All Forms of Racial Discrimination, "both with regard to the scope of its substantive obligations and its international monitoring mechanisms".
 The convention is structured in six parts with 30 articles total.